Increased financial support for I&R doctors

 Making it easier for doctors to return to practice

-Supported by feedback from NHS England regional and local teams, it was concluded that processes for the current scheme are too rigid and inflexible.
-There is anecdotal evidence that we are losing suitably qualified and experienced doctors who do not wish to undertake further assessments as part of the scheme.
+Supported by feedback from NHS England regional and local teams, it was concluded that processes for the scheme were too rigid and inflexible prior to the 2016 review.
+There was anecdotal evidence that suitably qualified and experienced doctors were being lost as they did not wish to undertake further assessments.

-NHS England will empower its local medical directors so that they feel able to approve suitably qualified and experienced doctors for immediate inclusion on the National Medical Performers List without the need for these doctors to complete the current I&R process or assessments.
+As part of the scheme review, NHS England has sought to empower its local medical directors so that they feel able to approve suitably qualified and experienced doctors for immediate inclusion on the National Medical Performers List without the need for these doctors to complete the current I&R process or assessments.

-Over the next few months NHS England will work with stakeholders and local teams to develop a framework to assist local medial directors.
-This will include four key elements:
+NHS England has worked with stakeholders and local teams to develop a framework to assist local medial directors.
+This includes four key elements:

-- National guidance/principles on approving doctors for the MPL.
-Existing criteria will be revised if required, in consultation with key stakeholders
+- National guidance/principles on approving doctors for the MPL

 - Required steps in the local assessment, including interviews and references